AtlasOfLivingAustralia/ala-citation-plugin/README.md

 # ALA Citation Plugin  [![Build Status](https://travis-ci.org/AtlasOfLivingAustralia/ala-citation-plugin.svg?branch=master)](https://travis-ci.org/AtlasOfLivingAustralia/ala-citation-plugin)

 A plugin to allow citations and bibliographic entries to be displayed easily.
+Citations are formatted using a house style; see [customisation](#customisation) for how to change this.

 The plugin uses the [Citation Style Language](https://citationstyles.org/) (CSL) as a basis for input.